 Usually, people spend their second night of camping at a campground near the glacier, but there were none available for us.
 So we’d have to set up in one spot and od the glacier as a day hike.

 Our first day of hiking was an easy and mostly flat through the prehistoric-looking rainforest, and we found a secluded spot to pitch our tent on the gravel bar near the Hoh River.
 It looked like something out of Alaska, with mist that clung in the evergreen trees and an icy, fast-moving river.
 We hunkered down for the night with dinner and a fire, and decided that yes, we wanted to see the glacier.
 Neither of us had ever seen a glacier up-close-and-personal, and with the current state of climate change, we wanted to hike to a glacier before it was too late.

-We got up early to prepare for the 17-mile hike and stuffed our daypacks full of food.
+We got up early to prepare for 17-mile hiking the Hoh Rainforest that day and stuffed our daypacks full of food.
 The trail wound up, and up, and up, through the greenest forest I’ve ever seen.
 Gigantic nurse logs lined the trail, sprouting with ferns and baby trees.
 We refilled our water bottles with icy stream water fed from a glacier.
 We gained elevation like nobody’s business under a cloudy, murky sky.

 Finally, by early afternoon, the clouds began to burn off.
 I started to catch small glimpses of the Olympic mountains through the trees; snow-capped, jagged grey peaks.
 The Hoh River rushed by in a deep canyon far below us, and I was reminded of just how high we’d climbed.